AmiraZouari/AmiraZouari/README.md

 - 👋 Hi, I’m @AmiraZouari
 - 👀 I’m interested in digital strategy for customer relations and governance
 - 🌱 I’m currently learning many topics about change management and digital transformation
-- 💞️ I’m looking to collaborate on related topics projects and assigments
+- 💞️ I’m looking to collaborate on related topics projects and assignements
 - 📫 How to reach me ? send messages on my inbox

 <!---